-Plants of the World Online lists 29 accepted species in the Lamium genus (as of 2-26-20 when I am updating this page.
-The genus is a member of the Lamiaceae Family with 235 accepted genera.
-Those numbers could change.
+Plants of the World Online lists 29 accepted species in the Lamium genus (as of 2-3-21 when I last updated this page).
+The genus is a member of the plant family Lamiaceae with 236 accepted genera.
+Those numbers could change as updates are made.

 The above distribution map of Lamium amplexicaule is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The USDA Plants Database map for Noth America is similar.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 Lamium amplexicaule is considered a winter annual that may begin flowering as early as February (depending on the winter).
 They have shallow taproots so they kind of fizzle out during the heat of the summer and go dormant.
 They return in the fall and might flower again.

 I think the above photo, taken on February 21 (2020) is of young plants of Lamium amplexicaule.
 At this stage, they are very similar to Lamium purpureum (Deadnettle) but are easily distinguishable when they begin to flower.
 Glechoma hederaceum (Ground Ivy) also has very similar leaves but they don’t change.
 All three species grow together in the same areas and like the same conditions.

 The above photo was taken on March 3 as some of the Henbit are beginning to flower.
 They are usually the second wildflowers to start blooming.
 The first was Veronica persicaria.